astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-18.md

 ## The conversation!

 * Nick is gonna track down Zephyr.
 Z: Whole team?
 N: Nope.
 * Nick: you said Melody sees you as a brother.
-How do you want to see you?
+How do you want her to see you?
 * Z: That's not really important.
 We have to deal with Sycamour
 * N: If you don't resolve this, Melody's gonna pick up on it.
 She'll blame herself & be hurt.
 * Z: You can be a bit of a bastard.
 N: I'm being her best friend right now